-- The anesthetist will speak to you in a waiting area prior to surgery. - It is not unusual to experience a sore throat for a day or two after surgery. - On day of discharge from the inpatient surgical unit, your contact/support person can expected to pick you up between 10:00 a.m. and 12:00 p.m.
+- The anesthetist will speak to you prior to surgery. - It is not unusual to experience a sore throat for a day or two after surgery. - After your surgery you will remain in day surgery for approximately 1-2 hours, dependent on your procedure.